hanifanazka/replacerrr/README.md

 Any row below that is the replace.
 1 row will output 1 file.
 Unlimited column and row are possible.

+Operation is started from top-left to end of row, then next row till end.

 ## How use this

 Link the template and data file path at gulpfile.js to your file.
 Done.